Fury3K/AudioScholar-static/docs/Presentation-Slides-AudioScholar.md

 **Visual Content:**
 - **Transaction Flow Diagram:**
   ```
-  [User Uploads PPT Slides (Optional)] → [ConvertAPI: PPT → PDF → Text]
+  [User Uploads PPT Slides (Optional)] → [Cloud Storage] → [Convert to PDF]
          ↓
-  [Audio Processing Triggered] → [Google Gemini receives: Audio + Slide Context]
+  [Audio Uploaded] → [Cloud Storage] → [AI Transcription]
          ↓
-  [Gemini Generates: Summary + Glossary + Key Points]
+  [Transcript + PDF Context] → [AI Summarization]
          ↓
-  [Results Stored in Firestore] → [User Notified: "Study Guide Ready"]
+  [Results Saved] → [Push Notification: "Study Guide Ready"]
          ↓
-  [YouTube API: Fetch Recommended Videos based on Topics]
+  [YouTube API: Fetch Recommended Educational Videos]
   ```

 **Output Artifacts:**
 1. **Structured Summary:** Markdown-formatted lecture notes
+2. **Key Points:** Action items and takeaways
-2. **Glossary:** Auto-generated definitions of key terms
+3. **Glossary:** Auto-generated definitions of key terms
-3. **Video Recommendations:** Curated YouTube links
+4. **Video Recommendations:** Curated educational YouTube videos

 > **Speaker Notes:**
 > "This is Essential Transaction 2: The AI-powered summarization.
 First, I'll upload a PowerPoint file...
 [UPLOAD SLIDES].
-The system converts this to text using ConvertAPI.
-Then, when audio processing runs, Gemini receives both the audio content AND the slide context.
+The file is converted to PDF for context.
+When audio transcription completes, the system sends both the transcript AND the PDF to Gemini for summarization.
 This 'Context Injection' dramatically improves accuracy—the AI knows the exact terminology the professor is using.
-The result is a structured study guide with summary, glossary, and even recommended YouTube videos."
+The result is a structured study guide with summary, glossary, key points, and recommended YouTube videos."

 **[LIVE DEMO: Show processed recording with summary, glossary, and recommendations]**